Dindidin/Dindidin/README.md

 </p>

 ## hi i'm dindin
-I'm 16 and I'm an artist who draws both digitally and traditionally, but I mostly focus on digital art.
-I also like arts and crafts, I use any pronouns, and I'm pansexual.
-I speak English and Tagalog, and I know a little bit of Arabic!
+I'm 17 and I'm an artist who draws both digitally and traditionally, but I mostly focus on digital art:P I use any pronouns, I'm pansexual, I speak English and Tagalog, and I know a little bit of Arabic

 I'd consider myself a pretty slow person when it comes to processing information, I'm also very forgetful, so please be patient with me if I forget things.